Skip to content

 All functions returning timestamps return their values as microsecond precision UNIX time.
 In other words, they represent the number of microseconds since 1-JAN-1970.

-All functions accepting a binlog name as the parameter accepts only short names, without a path component.
+All functions accepting a binlog name as a parameter accept only short names, without a path component.
 If the path separator (‘/’) is found in the input, an error is returned.
-This serves the purpose of restricting the locations from where binlogs can be read.
+This restriction serves the purpose of limiting the locations from which binlogs can be read.
 They are always read from the current binlog directory (@@log_bin_basename system variable).

 All functions returning binlog file names return the name in short form, without a path component.